 James regularly acts in international arbitrations as sole or junior counsel, and has experience of arbitrations under DIFC, LCIA, ICC and GCC Commercial Arbitration Centre rules.
 Current and recent work includes:

 James has acted in aviation-related judicial reviews, commercial claims for and against airlines, and in claims under EU law and the Montreal Convention.
 He has good knowledge of ICAO, EASA and CAA regulation, as well as aircraft financing issues.

 James undertakes a wide range of banking and financial services work, both contentious and non-contentious.
 He is an editor of the Financial Services volume of Atkin’s Court Forms (2014) and a contributor to Butterworths Financial Regulation Service (on EU financial services law) and the Journal of International Banking and Financial Law.

 James has been instructed in a number of prominent financial services cases including:

-James has experience of investigations and prosecutions brought by the Serious Fraud Office, having appeared in SFO v Evans EWHC 3803 (Celtic Energy prosecution, led by Michael Beloff QC and Gabriel Moss QC).
-He also advises on complaints and challenges to the Financial Ombudsman Service (FOS).
+James regularly advises on complaints and challenges to the Financial Ombudsman Service (FOS), and has acted for the FOS in a number of judicial reviews.
+He also has experience of investigations and prosecutions brought by the Serious Fraud Office, having appeared in SFO v Evans EWHC 3803 (Celtic Energy prosecution, led by Michael Beloff QC and Gabriel Moss QC).

-In non-contentious work, James regularly advises on all aspects of FSMA regulation, takeovers and mergers, securities and derivatives, loan agreements, bond issues, guarantees, performance bonds, charges and letters of credit.
+In non-contentious work, James regularly advises on all aspects of FSMA regulation, capital adequacy, client money, takeovers and mergers, securities and derivatives, loan agreements, bond issues, guarantees, performance bonds, charges, letters of credit and consumer credit.
 He recently advised on a major bond issue by a social housing provider and on increased costs claims by a building society.
 He has a particular interest in Islamic Finance, and has advised in relation to Sharia law in commercial disputes connected with various Gulf States.